lkseg/basic-3d-engine/README.md

-Example Project which does the following:
+4Example Project which does the following:

 - 3D rendering written in OpenGl with the ability to render objects with assigned materials.
 - Dynamic shadow/light rendering.